pathfindertimothy/playwright-technical-test-tim/README.md

 --Playwright automation test is in file:
     -app.spec.js

---to run test:
+--to run test use:
     -npx playwright test

---to run the test report:
+--to run the test report use:
     -npx playwright show-report